skarabayev/C-Basics/README.md

-# C-Basics
+# C-Basic projects
-This is my basic scripts in C languages.
+In this repository I collect my basic scripts in C languages.
+Most of them are in educational educational purposes.